-We then extend our analysis by introducing a CDS on risky debt backed by the asset.
-We show that in equilibrium the basis on the underlying collateral always exceeds the basis on the derivative debt, which is itself backed by the risky asset (we think of the underlying risky asset as a financial asset such as a corporate bond or a mortgage-backed security, and we think of the risky debt as a tranche issued by the collateral).
-The result follows because, relative to its derivative debt contracts, the risky asset always has a greater degree to which it can serve as collateral.
-Our theory has implications for how CDX indices affects CDS bases.
-Importantly, the CDX index can be tranched, thus increasing the ability of the underlying assets to serve as collateral.
-Our theory predicts (1) a positive CDS-CDX basis, which is consistent with the data and (2) that inclusion in the CDX should increase the CDS basis.
-We provide an empirical test of this prediction using difference-indifferences for contracts included/excluded from the CDX index and show that inclusion increases the CDS-bond basis, consistent with our theory.
+Our theory has implications for how inclusion of bonds in CDX indices affects CDS bases.
+Importantly, the CDX index can be tranched into indices with multiple "attachment points," thus increasing the ability of the underlying assets to serve as collateral.
+Our theory yields two predictions.
+First, tranching the CDX should create a positive CDS-CDX basis, which is consistent with the data.
+Second, inclusion in the CDX should increase the CDS basis on underlying bonds, since the CDX index tranches CDS contracts.
+We provide an empirical test of this prediction using difference-in-differences for contracts included/excluded from the CDX index and show that inclusion increases the CDS-bond basis, consistent with our theory.